Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-8-30;  I've forgotten what the first tech in the Commonwealth Unifiers tech tree is named, which is obnoxious as I feel I've distilled a great analysis of it...
 Hmf.
 Also, I think I need to break down the 'Utopia' score into 'Boredom' and 'Talent Protection' scores.
 Orbital Hospitals are 1/5 Boredom, which is actually bad; they're a screaming stress point.
 Stasis Controllers are 5/5 Boredom, which is also bad; most people don't appreciate society moving that slowly.
 3/5 Boredom is "eustress", which most people appreciate, while 4/5 Boredom is ordinary serenity...
 Actually, come to think about it...
 I could use an 'Always Wrong' scoring system, since these vary inversely.
 Techs would be either Stressful (3-5) or Boring (3-5)... and since there's only three points of variance, I can make it Stressful (1-3) and Boring (1-3)...

 2021-09-06;  I feel like my format has invited an error into this.
 Perhaps instead of a singular bureaucrat waste analysis, I should include all sources of waste that occur to me?
 While writing something elsewhere this... morning...
 I realized that some of the bad social dynamics that start in American public schools may be contributing to entrenched hatreds in American adults.
 That would be non-literal bureaucratic waste on the Creche Schools.

+2021-09-08;  I'm not sure how I'll rework it exactly, but my current ratings system is not going to survive to the final product.
+I may however wait until I've done all the basic profiles by this system to define a different one.

 ---
 The Much-Reviled Lower Classes